pbrownlow7/enhancements/keps/sig-node/3675-resource-plugin-manager/README.md

 ##### Example 1: Attributed-based resource specification

-One realization of such an API can be achieved by an attribute-based mechanism for compute resources that resembles the Dynamic Resource Allocation (DRA) claim mechanism.
+One realization of such an API can be achieved by an attribute-based mechanism for compute resources.
 The attribute-based compute resource request model is a step towards improved semantic workload portability that can be tried in a progressive manner with CCI.

 In the following, there is an example of a novel approach that could be fulfilled with the CCI architecture.
-This example presents a set of per-core attributes that enable precision beyond a policy-only based approach:
+This example presents a set of per-core attributes in a config-map form that enable precision beyond a policy-only based approach:

     # A resource request which consists of:
     # 2 exclusive cores (no other processes running on them)